 Wire Mouse Cages

 A benefit to the wire mouse cages at PetSolutions is that they also have tubes, tunnels, trails, and hideouts attached to them!
-Since mice love to tunnel, these accessories will be well-used by your active pet mouse.
+Since mice love to tunnel, these accessories will be well-used by your active pet.
 Having a mixture of wire and plastic tunnels in your mouse cage provides your pet mouse with both ventilation and fun activities.